Perfect Homemade Hot Chocolate From Scratch

 sugar, cocoa powder, and salt in a saucepan.

-1. Pour cold water slowly into the pan and stir or whisk until well mixed.
+1. Pour cold water slowly into the pan and stir or whisk until the mixture is well combined.

 chocolate mixture and a whisk in a saucepan.

-2. Simmer for about three minutes until the sugar and cocoa powder dissolve, and the chocolate mixture thickens.
+2. Simmer for about 3 minutes, until the sugar and cocoa powder dissolve and the chocolate mixture thickens.

 chocolate mixture for hot cocoa in a saucepan.